Nymphaea alba: Taxonomy

 It was first published and described by Carl Linnaeus in his book 'Species Plantarum', on page 510 in 1753.
 It is the type species of its genus.
 Within the subgenus Nymphaea subg.
 Nymphaea it is placed in the section Nymphaea sect.
 Nymphaea.

 The red variety (Nymphaea alba f. rosea) is cultivated from lake Fagertärn ("Fair tarn") in the forest of Tiveden, Sweden, where it was discovered in the early 19th century.
 The discovery led to large-scale exploitation which nearly made it extinct in the wild before it was protected.

 Nymphaea candida J. Presl is sometimes considered a subspecies of N. alba (N. alba L. subsp. candida (J. Presl) Korsh.).

 Distribution and habitat

 Nymphaea alba is native all over Europe and in parts of North Africa and the Middle East in fresh water.
 In Africa, it is found in Algeria, Morocco and Tunisia.
 In temperate Asia, Armenia, Azerbaijan, Siberia, Iran, Iraq, Palestine and Turkey.
 It is found in tropical Asia, within the Indian territory of Jammu and Kashmir.
 Lastly, within Europe, it is found in Belarus, Estonia, Latvia, Lithuania, Moldova, Russian Federation, Ukraine, Austria, Belgium, Czech Republic, Germany, Hungary, Netherlands, Poland, Slovakia, Switzerland, Denmark, Finland, Ireland, Norway, Sweden, United Kingdom, Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Italy, Montenegro, North Macedonia, Romania, Serbia, Slovenia, France, Portugal and Spain.
 It has been introduced to the Azores, Bangladesh, Chile, parts of China, Myanmar, and New Zealand.

-Nymphaceae alba grows in ponds, ditches, lakes, or canals because these places have still and very slow-moving water.
-For example, lakes and ponds were created by gravel extraction as fishponds or for livestock, and lakes are just temporary features filled with sediment under and developing fen vegetation.
-Moreover, canals and ditches are more common than ponds since these are artificial water bodies created for transport or recreation; these places can support wildlife, such as attracting other species of insects or providing a shelter for frogs and early nectar insects.
+Nymphaea alba grows in ponds, ditches, lakes, or canals with still or slow-moving water.